lonycell/grafana.v7/docs/sources/manage-users/enable-or-disable-user.md

 # Enable or disable a user

-This page explains how to enable or disable user accounts in Grafana.
+This page explains how to enable or disable user accounts in ThingSPIN.

 ## Enable a user